A Comparison Between Christian Doctrine and Mormon Doctrine

 This is important because faith is only as good as the object in which it is placed.
 Is the Mormon god the real one?
 Or, is the God of historic and biblical Christianity the real one?

 Mormonism is obviously not the biblical version of Christianity.
-It is not Christian, and Mormons serve a different god than do the Christians -- a god that does not exist.
+It is not Christian, and Mormons serve a different god from do the Christians--a god that does not exist.
 Paul talks about this in Gal.
 4:8, "when you did not know God, you were slaves to those which by nature are no gods."
 Only the God of the Bible exists.
 There are no others.
 Mormonism puts its faith in a non-existent god.

 - Apologetics Dialogues